sashokbg/git-training-usecases/readme.md

 Technical Notes:

 - Each script will clean the **workspace** and you will get a fresh start
-- A remote repository is configured in the **.git-repos** directory.
+- A remote repository is configured in the **.git-repos** directory by using the file:// protocol.
+This means that "git remote -v" will output something like **/home/alexander/git-training-usecases/.git-repos/<repo>**.
+- If you don't have global username and email configured default values will be put for you in the workspace repos.
-- Git "lg" alias is configured to use a pretty print git history.
-Usage: "git lg"
+- Git "lg" and "s" aliases are configured to use a pretty print git history and for status.
+Usage: "git lg" and "git s"
 - As a best practice and for security reasons you can the exercises in a docker image:
     ```
     docker run -ti --rm -v $(pwd):/git --entrypoint /bin/sh alpine/git
     ```